-We are headquartered in Atlanta and CARE have field offices in 7 U.S. cities.
+We are headquartered in Atlanta and CARE has field offices in eight U.S. cities.

 Where does CARE work?

-Last year, CARE worked in 87 countries, implementing long-term programs to fight poverty, responding to humanitarian emergencies, and advocating for policy change to improve the lives of the poorest people.
+Last year, CARE worked in more than 90 countries, implementing long-term programs to fight poverty, responding to humanitarian emergencies, and advocating for policy change to improve the lives of the poorest people.